 If you’re looking to improve your financial situation — whether that means saving more now, investing more for the future, or gaining more flexibility along the way — you have a few choices.

 You can do it yourself, navigating the complexities of investments and insurance on your own.
 You can ask a friend or family member (probably the one who has always been “good with money”).
-Or you can work with a financial advisor, a trained professional you can rely on to provide specific advice for your unique situation.
+Or you can work with a trained financial professional you can rely on to provide specific advice for your unique situation.

 The first two options will obviously cost less.
-Financial advisors charge for their time and advice.
-How much they charge depends on the type of advisor you choose for your particular situation.
-(Related: 2 types of financial advisors)
+Financial professionals charge for their time and advice.
+How much they charge depends on the type of professional you choose for your particular situation.
+(Related: 2 types of financial professionals)

 But, like many things in life, what may seem a frugal step now could end up costing more in time and effort down the road.
 There’s strength in working with others, especially those whose training and experience is directly suitable to the task at hand.

-Here’s some reasons why connecting with a financial advisor can work out well.
+Here’s some reasons why connecting with a financial professional can work out well.